The twelve Shia Imams, on a pilgrims banner, Karbala, Iraq (Enlarge)

 - Ali ibn Abi Talib; in Najaf, Iraq

-- Ali Zayn al-Abidin; in Medina, Saudia Arabia
+- Ali Zayn al-Abidin (Alabideen); in Medina, Saudi Arabia

 For further information on pilgrimage in the Shi'ite tradition, particularly in the city of Shiraz, consult chapter ten (Specialists in Miraculous Action: Some Shrines in Shiraz, by Anne Betteridge) in Sacred Journeys: The Anthropology of Pilgrimage; edited by Alan Morinis.